Grain Harvest Management Scheme

 Once we have all of this information, we will publish your receival sites on the map and notify you to commence reporting.

 Participating Grain Receiver Reporting

-As a Participating Grain Receiver (PGR) you must report on all vehicle deliveries to Transport for NSW.
+As a Participating Grain Receiver (PGR) you must report on all vehicle deliveries to the National Heavy Vehicle Regulator.
 The data reported will be used to:

 - Monitor compliance with the NSW GHMS's mass limits